 The use of injectables as Wrinkle Treatment is on the rise.
 While Botox enjoys the top position, dermal fillers are fast encroaching that spot.
 Both of these are cosmetic treatments administered through injections.
 Both of the procedures are minimally invasive, meaning they do not involve surgery.

 Botox is a muscle relaxer made from purified bacteria.
 It has been used for Cosmetic Procedures for over two decades.
 Botox helps minimize dynamic wrinkles.
-These wrinkles are caused by facial expressions which occur naturally around the mouth, eyes in between your eyebrows.
+These wrinkles are caused by facial expressions that occur naturally around the mouth, eyes in between your eyebrows.
 These lines or wrinkles get more pronounced with age.

 Botox works by freezing the muscles around the wrinkles.
 By not allowing the muscles to move it reduces the appearance of dynamic wrinkles.